Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

 What to do if they say no

 If the retention agent claims they have no flexibility, escalate.
 Ask for a "business account specialist" or "senior retention representative."
-The hierarchy of pricing authority runs: standard support → retention agent → retention supervisor → business account executive.
+The hierarchy of pricing authority runs: standard support, retention agent, retention supervisor, then business account executive.
 Each level has more pricing authority than the last.

 If all escalation paths fail, proceed with filing a formal billing dispute for any fees you believe are unauthorized.
-Carriers have regulatory obligations around dispute resolution that create a separate — and often more productive — negotiation channel.
+Carriers have rules around dispute handling, and that can open a separate negotiation path that sometimes works better.

 Before you call: know your numbers

 The single biggest mistake businesses make is entering a negotiation without knowing what they should be paying.
 Retention agents can immediately tell who has done their research and who hasn't.
-If you walk in with a specific market rate for your service tier, region, and contract length — and you can back it up with benchmarks — you will get a better outcome.
+If you walk in with a specific market rate for your service tier, region, and contract length, and you can back it up with benchmarks, you will usually get a better outcome.

 Know your number before you call

-Upload your bill and get a complete benchmark analysis — including what your specific service should cost and the exact arguments to use with your carrier.
+Upload your bill and get a benchmark check that shows what your service should cost and what points are worth bringing up with your carrier.

 Free.
 60 seconds.
 No account required.